Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Duration**: [Concentration](conditions.md#concentration), up to 1 minute
 Requires proficiency in Thieves’ Cant.
 You cause a creature or an object you can see within range to grow unnaturally slick.
 If the target is unwilling, it can make a CON Save.
 On a success, the spell has no effect.
-If the target is a creature, it gains the following effects:The target can attempt to escape from grapples and other forms of restraint as a bonus action.
+If the target is a creature, it gains the following effects:
+  - The target can attempt to escape from grapples and other forms of restraint as a bonus action.
-If the target expends its last 1 *(1.5m)* of movement on its turn, it continues moving in the same direction for up to 2 *(3m)* more.
+  - If the target expends its last 1 *(1.5m)* of movement on its turn, it continues moving in the same direction for up to 2 *(3m)* more.
-When the target is hit with an attack, it is pushed up to 2 *(3m)* from that attack’s source.
+  - When the target is hit with an attack, it is pushed up to 2 *(3m)* from that attack’s source.
-If the target is an object, a creature holding that object must succeed on a DEX Save at the beginning of each of its turns or throw it 2 *(3m)* in a random direction.
+  - If the target is an object, a creature holding that object must succeed on a DEX Save at the beginning of each of its turns or throw it 2 *(3m)* in a random direction.
 - **Classes**: Artificer, Bard, Sorcerer, Wizard *(Source: CS)*